Studio Rats vs. Guitar Players

 I got a lot of flak because of my last bloggo, mainly because something happened that I totally didn't expect - I actually caught the ear (pun intended) of the audio engineering community and unintentionally hit them right where they live.

 The article I wrote was for guitar players and not audio engineering dudes.
-First I got a load of shit thrown at me on Facebook, lost a few fans (boo-hoo), then comments came in on the blog and blah blah blah.
+First I got a load of crap thrown at me on Facebook, lost a few fans (boo-hoo), then comments came in on the blog and blah blah blah.
 All "amateur audio enthusiasts" (their words; not mine) and pro-level dudes.

 To an audio engineer, hearing things like "PCs are dying", "The DAW is doomed" and things of that ilk are heresy.
 Why?
 Because they've pretty much spent all their lives working with big-box PCs and Macs, probably went to school for their craft (or are attending right now), and here comes me, this guy with a blog, with a jugular punch right to their livelihood (again, unintentionally), by saying the stuff they use won't be necessary in the near future.
 Whether it's a student studying this stuff or a 20-year veteran in the recording industry, they interpreted what I wrote as a kick in the face.

 I've known a lot of studio rats over the years.
 And yeah, I call audio engineers who record music studio rats.
 If you're an engineer and insulted by that, don't be, because it's a term of affection.
 I don't get offended by being called "guitarded", which is way more insulting than "studio rat" ever could be.
 Consider that being offensive on an equal opportunity level.
 I'm guitarded; you're a studio rat; let's move on.

 This is my take on studio rats: They have their place in the world; they are needed.
 But they're not the kind that encourage creativity in a recording environment.

 Do you honestly think a studio rat would allow something this "ugly" to be recorded?